PrafulSrivastava/Shieldly/README.md

 - `pytest.ini` sets `asyncio_default_fixture_loop_scope = session` and the engine uses `NullPool` to avoid "attached to a different loop" errors with asyncpg.
 - `shieldher_test` is created automatically if it doesn't exist.
+- The test suite uses `fakeredis` in-process — no external Redis required.

 ---